 The examination will contribute 30 per cent to the study score

 Conditions:

-- Date: end-of-year, on a date to be published annually by the VCAA. - VCAA examination rules will apply.
+- Duration: 1 hour and 30 minutes. - Date: end-of-year, on a date to be published annually by the VCAA. - VCAA examination rules will apply. - The examination will be marked by assessors appointed by the VCAA.